CoBuilders-xyz/stylus-cm-deploy/mkdocs/docs/en/index.md

 2. Spin up a **local Arbitrum test node** and interact with CM by following **Guided Testing**.
 3. When you’re comfortable, deploy the **full system with Docker Compose** or explore other deployment options.

-Use the navigation panel on the left (or top-bar on mobile) to explore every part of Stylus Cache Manager.
+Use the navigation panel to explore every part of Stylus Cache Manager.

 > 💡 **Tip:** Documentation is a work in progress.
 If you spot an issue or want to contribute, open a PR or file an issue on GitHub!